Iowa HSEMD does not have law enforcement authority

 While the Iowa Department of Homeland Security and Emergency Management works collaboratively with many law enforcement agencies (including the U.S. Department of Homeland Security), the agency does not have law enforcement authority.

-If you wish to report suspicious behavior you have witnessed, please call 9-1-1 or your local law enforcement agency, or the Iowa Department of Public Safety.
+If you wish to report suspicious behavior you have witnessed, please call 9-1-1, your local law enforcement agency, or the Iowa Department of Public Safety.
 The Iowa State Sheriffs and Deputies Association has an online member directory.
 If you believe you may have information about a human trafficking situation, please contact the Iowa Office to Combat Human Trafficking at humantrafficking@dps.

 If you SEE Something, SAY Something.
 Visit the Say Something Iowa website.

 What is suspicious behavior?

 Suspicious activity is any observed behavior that could indicate terrorism or terrorism-related crime.
 This includes, but is not limited to:

 - Unusual items or situations: A vehicle is parked in an odd location, a package/luggage is unattended, a window/door is open that is usually closed, or other out-of-the-ordinary situations occur.

 - Eliciting information: A person questions individuals at a level beyond curiosity about a building’s purpose, operations, security procedures and/or personnel, shift changes, etc.

 - Observation/surveillance: Someone pays unusual attention to facilities or buildings beyond a casual or professional interest.
 This includes extended loitering without explanation (particularly in concealed locations); unusual, repeated, and/or prolonged observation of a building (e.g., with binoculars or video camera); taking notes or measurements; counting paces; sketching floor plans, etc.